 One of the many beauties about traveling to Europe as a U.S. or Canadian citizen is how easy it is.
 All you need is a valid passport and a couple of extra pages at the back of your booklet for passport stamps, and you’re free to explore Europe’s cobblestoned streets, vibrant plazas, and elegant cities.

 Unfortunately, these rules are going to change come 2021.
 If you’ve heard about Europe’s new visa process and are a U.S. or Canadian citizen planning on traveling to any Schengen Area countries (the 26 European nations that “abolished their internal borders [to facilitate] the free and unrestricted movement of people”) in 2021 or later, don’t panic.
 Though there is a new process to enter Europe for a handful of countries who didn’t previously require permission, it isn’t nearly as strenuous or worrisome as some reporting has made it out to be.
+Curious if these rules will apply to you?
+We found one helpful resource that will allow you to enter your country of citizenship to learn what steps you will need to take to enter Europe.

 Using the European Travel Information and Authorization System (ETIAS), visitors from several visa-exempt countries, including the U.S. and Canada, will have to fill out an application in order to visit Europe.
 Continue reading to find out more about ETIAS, and what this means for you when traveling to Europe starting in 2021.